 |Do not believe in anything simply because you have heard it.
 Do not believe simply because it has been handed down for many generations.
 Do not believe in anything simply because it is spoken and rumored by many.
 Do not believe in anything simply because it is written in Holy Scriptures.
 Do not believe in anything merely on the authority of Teachers, elders or wise men.
 Believe only after careful observation and analysis, when you find that it agrees with reason and is conducive to the good and benefit of one and all.
 Then accept it and live up to it. — The Buddha on Belief, from the Kalama Sutta|

-So…I was a pagan when I wrote many of the articles on this site, but over the last few years I’ve evolved into being an atheist.
+So…I was a pagan when I wrote many of the articles on this site, but over the last few years I’ve evolved into being an agnostic atheist.
+That means that I don’t claim to absolutely know whether there are or are not any deities (although I find it extremely unlikely that there are), but I do not believe that any exist.
 I’m also a Unitarian Universalist—and no, there isn’t any conflict between being UU and atheist or pagan.
-There’s even a Covenant of UU Pagans.
 It isn’t easy to explain what being UU means in a couple of words, as there’s a lot of diversity within our association.
 We’re a non-creedal religious group.
 What we do agree on is expressed in the UU Principles and Purposes.
 The UUA Bookstore has a rather nice article that’s also informative, We are Unitarian Universalists.
 Beyond the principles and purposes, you’ll find that there are Christian, Jewish, Buddhist, (obviously) atheist, and pagan UUs.

 I believe that everyone has the right to determine his or her own beliefs and the freedom to follow the path those beliefs dictate.
 Groups like the Moral Majority and the Christian Coalition are welcome to their views, but the fact that they try to impose those views on everyone else is absolutely wrong.
 That’s why I got involved with the Greater Atlanta Interfaith Alliance.
 It’s also one of the reasons I’m a Unitarian Universalist — because it permits me to be part of a community of faith that welcomes and affirms people of all paths, and gives my child exposure to those paths in a positive way.
 I want her to have the information to make a fully informed decision about her own path when she’s old enough to do so — I will not make the mistake my parents made of trying to force her to follow my own path.